Hurricane G

-Gloria Rodríguez (1970 – November 6, 2022), better known by her stage name Hurricane G, was an American rapper.
-She is best known for her 1997 single "Somebody Else", which peaked at number ten Billboard's Hot Rap Songs chart and number 54 on the magazine's Hot R&B/Hip-Hop Songs chart.
+Gloria Rodríguez (20 May 1970 – November 6, 2022), better known by her stage name Hurricane G, was an American rapper of Puerto Rican descent.
+She is best known for her 1997 single "Somebody Else", which peaked at number 10 on Billboard's Hot Rap Songs chart and number 54 on the magazine's Hot R&B/Hip-Hop Songs chart.

 Biography

 Rodríguez was born in Brooklyn, New York City, in 1970.
 She was the Hit Squad's first female member, and she made guest appearances on albums by Keith Murray, Redman, Xzibit, Delinquent Habits, Funkdoobiest, the Cocoa Brovaz, and others.
 She also appeared on Puff Daddy's track "P.E.
 2000".
 Her much-delayed debut album, All Woman, was released in 1997.